 Buffalo Community Impact Hub

-Built in partnership with local organizations, volunteers, and logistics providers, the Hub transforms excess food, goods, and emergency supplies into structured, accountable distribution — strengthening communities while reducing waste.
-What begins in Buffalo is intentionally designed to inform future hubs across other regions, creating a repeatable framework that corporate and foundation partners can engage with nationwide.
+Working alongside local organizations, volunteers, and logistics providers, the Hub converts excess food, goods, and emergency supplies into structured, accountable distribution—strengthening communities while reducing waste.

-Pilot Model
+Operating Model

 At the Hub level, we:

-• Track distribution and outcomes, ensuring transparency and donor confidence
+• Track distribution and outcomes—ensuring full transparency, accountability, and donor confidence

 Why the Hub Model Matters